How To Use Colored Pencil Over Acrylic Paint For Effect (Artist Tip)

-The short answer is yes – you can use colored pencil over acrylic paint.
-However, there are a few things you need to keep in mind in order to get the best results.
+You can use colored pencil over acrylic paint but there are a few things you need to keep in mind in order to get the best results.

 So while you can use colored pencil over acrylic paint, should you?